-Fiercely swinging on purpose, with purpose this powerhouse trio plays original, traditional and contemporary standards from all genres of music.
-Their unique style and innovative arrangements are always super-charged by their boundless musical joy and gratitude.
+Fiercely swinging on purpose, with purpose this powerhouse trio plays original, traditional, and contemporary standards from all genres of music.
+Their distinctive style and innovative arrangements are super-charged by their boundless musical joy, gratitude, and enthusiasm.

 Jackie, Amy and Sherrie are also experienced and enthusiastic educators.
 In 2019 the group received a rousing standing ovation as they headlined the opening performance at Jazz Educator’s Network Conference in Reno, NV.
 They were recently guest soloists with the Binghamton University Jazz ensemble (NY); and they’ve presented workshops and clinics at numerous universities, colleges, and high schools throughout the country.
-In the summer of 2019, they’ve served as virtual and in-person artists-in-residence for the second time at the virtual Maryland Summer Jazz in Rockville, MD.
+Ever since the summer of 2019, they’ve served as virtual and in-person artists-in-residence for the Maryland Summer Jazz in Rockville, MD.